Extraterrestrial-T/Fraud-classification-/README.md

+# Outcome:
+Through our various approach we were able to develop three models with accuracies around 73% at identifying both fraudulent and non fraudulent cases with an f1 score of 73 also

+Plain logistic regression classifier : 73% accurate Xgb classifier: 73% accurate catboost model: 73% accurate

+In all it appears that most of our models have similar accuracy and F1 scores, therefore any of them can be used to classify fradulent transactions.
+That being said there's always room for improvement and with more compute and newer algorithims we will be able to get better

-## This brief was uploaded here also if you need the file = https://github.com/Extraterrestrial-T/Fraud-classification-/blob/main/Project%20summary%20of%20thoughts.pdf
+### This brief was uploaded here also if you need the file = https://github.com/Extraterrestrial-T/Fraud-classification-/blob/main/Project%20summary%20of%20thoughts.pdf

-## The kaggle workbook link (Github isnt able to run some vizulizations on the site) = https://www.kaggle.com/code/jacker01/main-submission-data-science
+### The kaggle workbook link (Github isnt able to run some vizulizations on the site) = https://www.kaggle.com/code/jacker01/main-submission-data-science

 # Title: Fraud Detection Model using Categorical Features

 Overview: